hkupitz/c7-training-embedded/instructions/exercise02.md

    ```java
    @Deployment(resources = "your bpmn file.bpmn")
    ```
    annotation.
-The annotation has to be added to the testHappyPath method.
+The annotation has to be added to the test class.
 Specify the correct file name for your BPMN model.
 7. Add the ProcessEngineExtension as a JUnit 5 extension to the test class.
    ```java
    @ExtendWith(ProcessEngineCoverageExtension.class)